-Dr. Flores teaches in the religious studies department at the University of Virginia, where she teaches courses in theology and practical ethics at both the undergraduate and graduate levels.
-This fall, she will lead a U.Va. first-year seminar on Religion and the 2016 Elections.
+Dr. Flores teaches in the religious studies department at the University of Virginia, where she offers courses in practical ethics and theology at both undergraduate and graduate levels.
 Previously, she taught in the theology department and the programs in humanities and peace & justice at Saint Anselm College.
 As a doctoral candidate at Boston College, she was a teaching assistant in the theology department and facilitated the Symposium on Religion and Politics at the Boisi Center for Religion and American Public Life.

 She completed the Apprenticeship in College Teaching (ACT) certificate program at the Boston College Connors Family Learning Center.
 ACT participants develop practical skills in syllabus design, student evaluation, classroom management, and performance assessment that are essential for instruction in the college classroom.
 Participants also have the opportunity to conduct a formal classroom observation of a Boston College professor and to be observed in the classroom environment.
 The ACT curriculum culminates with the production of a teaching portfolio showcasing the participant’s teaching credentials.

-Additionally, Dr. Flores completed coursework in pedagogy and theologies of education under the supervision of Dr. Yolanda Smith, former assistant professor of religious education at Yale Divinity School.
+Additionally, Dr. Flores completed coursework in pedagogy and theologies of education under the supervision of Dr. Yolanda Smith at Yale Divinity School.

 Ethics and Aesthetics